xavieryn/Robolab/README.md

 ### If you would like to run this code, there are a few prerequisites.

+### Using Python version 3.12.2, I don't know which versions will work, but I know the newest one won't.

 #### Clone this repository!

 #### Download the requirements.txt file